 - Alternative knowledge claims in medicine

 Current research and teaching

-My teaching is focused on areas of intersection between medicine and gender studies, and on quantitative and qualitative method.
+My teaching is focused on contact surfaces between public health/medicine and gender studies, and on quantitative method.

 Displaying of publications.
 Sorted by year, then title.